 At this point you don't need to do anything further and we'll keep you updated through your annual statement.

-What if you have money available and want to repay part of your lifetime mortgage?
+What if you have stopped making your monthly interest payments, but have money available and want to repay part of your lifetime mortgage?

 Optional Partial Repayments (OPRs)